Table Manners in Japan

 Gion Geisha Show + Kaiseki Dinner

-Kimono Tea ceremony & Japanese Kaiseki Dinner in Tokyo
+Kimono Tea Ceremony & Japanese Kaiseki Dinner in Tokyo

 Tea Ceremony with Kimono & KAISEKI Lunch